SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 Structures and enumerations are *value types*.
 By default, the properties of a value type cannot be modified from within its instance methods.

 ..
-TODO: find out why.
-..
-TODO: once I actually know why, explain it.
+TODO: find out why.  once I actually know why, explain it.

 However, if you need to modify the properties of your structure or enumeration within a particular method,